zateutsch/pwa-docs/docs/builder/meta.md

 You will need:
 * A valid PWA with a web manifest, published to the web and secured through HTTPS
-* An Oculus Quest for sideloading and testing
+* An Meta Quest for sideloading and testing
 * An Oculus Developer Account and Device Setup (follow instructions [here](https://developer.oculus.com/documentation/native/android/mobile-device-setup/))

 ## Packaging your PWA with PWABuilder

 The first step is to generate your .apk package with PWABuilder.

-1. Navigate to preview.PWABuilder.com.
+1. Navigate to preview.pwabuilder.com.
 2. Enter the URL of your PWA on the homepage.

 <div class="docs-image">